 - Outline a table object using the recommended naming conventions.

 - Add data items as table columns, create indices, and outline audit fields to design the table.

 - Add, manage, and store data in the table.

 Top JD Edwards Table Requests for Each Version

 An essential step in creating and using JDE tables, building reports, or developing applications is recognizing the structure of your tables.
-Ensuring you understand table definitions, details, and references is critical in not only using tables for their intended purpose, but also in gaining a better understanding of the JD Edwards system as a whole.
+Ensuring you understand table definitions, details, and references is critical in using tables for their intended purpose and gaining a better understanding of the JD Edwards system as a whole.

-There’s a seemingly never ending amount of tables to choose from in JD Edwards, including JDE Accounts Receivable tables, JDE Audit tables, JDE BOM tables, JDE Control tables, and many more options.
-But, here’s a JDE tables list including the main table requests for each version of the solution, as well as their table description and key purpose within JD Edwards:
+There’s a seemingly never-ending amount of tables to choose from in JD Edwards, including JDE Accounts Receivable tables, JDE Audit tables, JDE BOM tables, JDE Control tables, and many more options.
+But here’s a JDE tables list including the main table requests for each version of the solution, as well as their table description and essential purpose within JD Edwards:

 - Sales Order Detail File (Table F4211, Transaction Files): Used for Sales Management.

 - Item Master (Table F4101, Master Files): Used for Inventory Management.

 - Account Ledger (Table F0911, Master Files): Used for General Accounting Management.